yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 ## Summary

 In these lab preparation steps, you set up a lab virtual machine, which includes Visual Studio 2019 Community Edition, Azure PowerShell, and other files used during this lab.
 You also deployed the CloudShop sample application which you will use in this lab.

+You should follow all steps provided *before* attending the hands-on lab.